BY: T. Franklin Murphy | February 2015 (edited 2019)

 The surrounding environment pushes and pulls our souls.
 As children we were vulnerable, the surrounding elements unknowingly choked or nurtured our development, boosting or delaying progression.
 We’ll never know the full complexity of experience, most impacts go unnoticed, slightly changing trajectories.
 Other forces are salient and life changing.

 We still have choices.
 Belief in personal power to determine destiny motivates assertive action.
 Conversely, if we drown in a deterministic view—cynical and skeptical of freewill—we cower to our perceived helplessness in a cruel and unpredictable world.

-During the 1960’s, Martin Seligman stumbled upon a discovery he referred to as ‘learned helplessness.’
-He found that animals repeatedly exposed to inescapable shocks would eventually passively endure future shocks, even when an escape route was present.
-But dogs not previously exposed to inescapable shocks, when given an avenue of escape, would jump free, escaping the pain.
+During the 1960’s, Martin Seligman stumbled upon a discovery that he referred to as ‘learned helplessness.’
+He found that animals repeatedly exposed to inescapable shocks would eventually become passive, enduring future shocks without protest, even when an escape route was easily available.
+Dogs not previously exposed to inescapable shocks, when given an avenue of escape, would jump free, escaping the pain.

-Changing trajectories is deliberate action, requiring courage, support and adequate resources.
-For change to create new habits (comfort zones), we must mindfully attend to the new behaviors, evaluating progressions, failures and successes.
+Changing trajectories is achieved through deliberate action, requiring courage, support and resources.
+For change to create new habits (comfort zones), we must mindfully introduce new behaviors, evaluating progressions, failures and successes.
 We can’t force new action with a lazy mind.
-If we divert attention away from the desired new behaviors too early, we drift back to the past.
+If we divert attention from the course too early, we drift back to the painful comforts of helplessness.